Southampton- the Ideal Location for Events and Promotional Activities

 Southampton Common is the largest open space in the City boundaries (326 acre site).
 It is a haven for flora and fauna and has been designated a Site of Special Scientific Interest (SSSI), with the inclusion of the Hawthorns Urban Wildlife Centre which gives visitors the opportunity to learn about the local ecology and wildlife.

-This is a popular location for charitable runs and walks, home of the Easter and August Fairs and in 2014 Let's Rock Southampton music event.
+This is a popular location for charitable runs and walks, home of the Easter and August Fairs, parkrun Southampton and Let's Rock Southampton 80s music event and Common People.